lightstep/telemetry-generator/README.md

    1.  `$ cd ~/Code` (or wherever)
    1.  `$ git clone https://github.com/lightstep/telemetry-generator`
    1.  `$ cd telemetry-generator`
 1. Copy `hipster_shop.yaml` to `dev.yaml` for local development.
-Not strictly necessary but will potentially save heartache and hassle 😅 This file is in .gitignore, so it won't be included in your commits.
+Not strictly necessary (you can point the `TOPO_FILE` environment variable to any config file) but will potentially save heartache and hassle 😅 This file is in .gitignore, so it won't be included in your commits.
 If you want to share config changes, add them to a new example config file.
    `$ cp examples/hipster_shop.yaml examples/dev.yaml`

 ## Environment variables